Internal, open access

 5. Students who suffer unexpected problems immediately before or during their examinations

-If you discover at the last minute that you are unable to sit an examination at a particular time, then we may be able to arrange for you to sit the examination earlier or later than scheduled.
+If you discover at the last minute that you are unable to sit an examination at a particular time, we may be able to arrange for you to sit the examination earlier or later than scheduled.
 However, it will not normally be possible to move the examination to a different day.

-If you fall ill on the day of an examination, then you should first seek medical help.
+If you fall ill on the day of an examination, you should first seek medical help.
 If you recover sufficiently, we may be able to arrange for you to take the paper later the same day.

 6. Retrospective Allowance